Johns-Costa/pool-booking/FEATURES.md

 ![Footer](documentation/features/footer/footer.png)

-- Footer has the usual links for social media and the link the the creator's github profile
+- Footer has the usual links for social media and the link the creator's github profile

 **Sign In page**